 The important thing for AK-47 is how fast you can aim and shoot your close range target (within 200 yards).
 If your intend use for AK is home defense, the Aimpoint Pro becomes the most reliable red dot of choice.
 With this you’ll have a peace of mind, knowing that it’ll never fail you in the time of need.
 If you have enough budget, this is one of the best red dot to have.

 However, not everyone has lots of money to spend.
 If you’re rather tight on budget, go for Primary Arms 2 MOA Advanced Micro Red Dot (MD-ADS).
-It offers good quality with very affordable price.
-Daylight bright, clear dots, night vision brightness and super lightweight, this is the best value for money in my opinion.
-It’s less reliable than an Aimpoint, but you can schedule to check your red dot every one and a half year, just to be safe.
+It offers good quality at a very affordable price.
+Daylight bright, clear dots, night vision brightness and lightweight.